 Reg: Oh, peace?
 SHUT UP!

 While WordPress hasn’t brought peace just yet, it certainly has helped power huge swaths of the web—25% of all sites according to recent counts.
-And when Andrea Rennick reached out asking how WordPress has changed their life I thought almost immediately about the above scene from Monty Python’s Life of Brian when Reg (John Cleese) starts off asking, “What have the Romans ever done for us?”, only to get a laundry list of positive things in response.
+And when Andrea Rennick reached out to folks on Twitter asking how WordPress has changed their life I thought almost immediately about the above scene from Monty Python’s Life of Brian when Reg (John Cleese) starts off asking, “What have the Romans ever done for us?”, only to get a laundry list of positive things in response.
 Similarly, when preparing to answer Andrea’s simple question with my critical glasses on, I quickly came up with a long list of things WordPress has done that has changed my personal and professional life for the better.
 So, let me begin…

 When I first heard of WordPress in 2004 I was teaching high school in Brooklyn.
 I had been making old gold HTML pages for my classes, and my friend Zach Davis told me about this open source application I could install on my web hosting account that would make posting a lot easier.
 It was around the time when blogging was start to get popular, and I was fairly skeptical of the whole thing.
 That said, my oldest son had just been born, and we were looking for a way to share pictures and videos with our family in Italy.
 WordPress quickly became a solution to this, and it sent me down the rabbit hole of figuring out how a PHP/MySQL driven site works.
 That was all magic to me prior to 2004 and WordPress was the gateway drug.
 Out of this experimentation Planet Miles was born in 2005.